The Perfect 2 to 3 Days in Philadelphia Itinerary

 City Hall is home to the office of the city mayor and the chambers of the Philadelphia City Council.
 Entrance to the museum, tower, and building itself is free, but make sure you check the opening times for when you’re there.

-Before you leave the area, head to the iconic LOVE statue that sits just northwest of City Hall.
+Before you leave the area, head to the iconic LOVE statue that sits just northwest of City Hall in JFK Plaza (also known as Love Park).
 It was installed in 1976 and has since become an icon for the City of Brotherly Love.

 Philadelphia City Hall